JuanPorrasl/AMSECovid19/README.md

     │   │   └── working            <- Temporary folder for working datas.
 Supose to be empty at the end │   │
     │   ├── pages
     │   │   ├── page_analysis.py    <- Content of the page "Global Analysis"
     │   │   ├── page_brazil.py      <- Content of the page "brazil"
     │   │   ├── page_france.py      <- Content of the page "france"
+    │   │   ├── page_legalnotice.py <- Content of the page "legal"
     │   │   └── page_worldwide.py   <- Content of the main page
     │   │
     │   └── index.py               <- Inital script to run for displaying Dashboad.
     │